Superior Academic Achievement

 Honorary, Recognition, and Professional Societies

-Chapters of Phi Beta Kappa, the oldest national honorary scholarship society in America; Tau Beta Pi, the national engineering honorary scholarship society; and Beta Gamma Sigma, the national management honorary scholarship society, are active on the campus.
+Chapters of Phi Beta Kappa, the oldest national honorary scholarship society in America; Tau Beta Pi, the national engineering honorary scholarship society; and Beta Gamma Sigma, the international management honorary scholarship society, are active on the campus.
 Phi Beta Kappa members are elected from the upper eighth of the junior class and upper fifth of the senior class.
+Beta Gamma Sigma members are elected from the upper tenth of the junior and senior class.

 There is a chapter of Alpha Lambda Delta, a national honorary scholastic society for first-year students.